Ciaxur/timed-notify/README.md

   - `s` = Seconds
   - `m` = Minutes
   - `h` = Hours
-- `-t/-Title` - The String Message in the Notification
+- `-t/-Title` - The String Title in the Notification
-- `-s/-Summary` - The String Summary of Notifcation
+- `-m/-Summary` - The String Summary of Notifcation
 - `-u/-Urgency` - Urgency level of Notification
 - `-i/-Icon` - Image to use as icon for the Notification
-- `-t/-Title` - The String Message in the Notification
+- `-h/-Help` - Display Help Menu

 **Argument Flags**
 - `-d/--Daemon` - Daemonizes the Process to run in the background